bdjohnson529/bdjohnson529.github.io/tutorials/ruby-on-rails/add-bootstrap.md

 title: "Add bootstrap to ruby on rails 6"
 layout: default
 ---
+# Add bootstrap to ruby on rails 6

 Note that rails 6 uses webpacker and so bootstrap integration is different from rails 5.
 This tutorial is transcripted from [Chris Lam's](https://www.youtube.com/watch?v=BIxd501hP-g) video on Youtube.

 ## Steps